theezequiel42/pdf-converter/README.md

    - Select the PDF file you want to convert.
    - Choose a directory to save the extracted images.
    - Each page of the PDF will be saved as a separate PNG image.

+4. **PDF to Word**
+   - Click the "PDF to Word" button.
+   - Select the PDF file you want to convert.
+   - Choose a location to save the resulting DOCX file.

+5. **Merge PDFs**
+   - Click the "Merge PDFs" button.
+   - Select multiple PDF files you want to combine.
+   - Choose a location to save the merged PDF.

+6. **Protect PDF**
+   - Click the "Protect PDF with Password" button.
+   - Select the PDF file.
+   - Enter a password to protect the document.
+   - Choose a location to save the protected PDF.

+7. **Compress PDF**
+   - Click the "Compress PDF" button.
+   - Select the PDF file you want to compress.
+   - Choose a location to save the compressed version.

 ### Troubleshooting